-G5.7 Integrate the top of a building, including plant and services, as an explicit and coherent part of its overall composition.
+G5.7 Integrate the tops of buildings, including plant and services, as explicit and coherent parts of the overall composition.

 The top of a building is more than the roof.
 However, how much of a building comprises its 'top' varies, depending on its height and the chosen design concept.
-On a four storey building the 'top' may include the uppermost storey.
+On a four storey building, the 'top' might include the uppermost storey; on a 12 storey building, it might be the uppermost two or three storeys.
 How the building top is realised, or whether this consideration extends further down the building, is a matter of architectural judgement that depends on the design concept and proportions, as well as the building's overall height.